 Many people in this end time have been defiled by bitterness!
 Perhaps it is because of a people problem, an offense taken at some kind of slight—maybe even some correction that was given to help a person.
 We have to know that if God corrects us, it is for our benefit.
 We must not get bitter.
-If you fail to accept that correction, it is only a matter of time before your attitude will turn to bitterness.
-Mr. Armstrong said if you let yourself get bitter, it is harder to kick than an addiction to heroin!
+If you fail to accept that correction, it is only a matter of time before your attitude turns into bitterness.
+Mr. Armstrong said bitterness is harder to conquer than an addiction to heroin!
 It can take people away from God very quickly.

 Never let that happen.
 We have nothing to be bitter about!
 We have everything to thank and praise God for, considering all that He has given us.

 It is right after this that Paul talks about Esau, a prophecy about 50 percent of the Laodiceans losing their eternal lives (see Chapter 1).